 You can call them on their UK number 0044 (0)20 7740 0000 or on their Irish number 01 431 1344 .

-Ask for the Money Guide Ireland contact – Ernie Enver.
-He should be able to give you a quick response to any queries.
+Ernie or his team should be able to give you a quick response to any queries.

 Or you can visit the Currency Solutions website here for a free no-obligation quote and they will call you back.

-Fexco is based in County Kerry, Ireland and is authorised as a payment services provider by the Central Bank of Ireland and is also regulated by the Financial Conduct Authority for the conduct of payment business in the UK.
+Fexco is based in County Kerry, Ireland and is authorised as a payment services provider by the Central Bank of Ireland.
+They are also regulated by the Financial Conduct Authority for the conduct of payment business in the UK.

 Read more here about Legal Costs and Other Fees When Buying a House in Ireland